 The residents of North Mecklenburg have been strapped with a terrible deal: a 50-year contract that permits a foreign, unreliable company to charge drivers whatever makes them the most profit in order to drive in toll lanes.
-For years, our representatives have not acted fairly in dealing with our region’s transportation crisis on I-77.
-This lack of leadership has left us with an expensive, for-profit toll road, unmanageable congestion, a decades-long wait for improvements and dangerous construction zones that seem to last forever.
+For years, our representatives did not act fairly in dealing with our region’s transportation crisis on I-77.
+This lack of leadership left us with an expensive, for-profit toll road, unmanageable congestion, a decades-long wait for improvements, and dangerous construction zones that seem to last forever.
 None of our representatives stood up for our region.

-On the other hand, my opponent was for the toll roads before he was against them.
-He has stalled for years and done nothing to stop the tolls.
-Despite a sustained outburst of voter anger, he has provided only political posturing and enabled the toll project to proceed unhindered.
+On the other hand, the previous occupant of the office I now hold was for the toll lanes before he was against them.
+He, and many elected leaders like him, stalled for years and did nothing to stop the tolls.
+Despite a sustained outburst of voter anger, he provided only political posturing and enabled the toll project to proceed unhindered.
 As late as June of 2015, he said that he would not work to stop the tolls because he believed they were overwhelmingly popular.
-Even worse, this year, he voted to protect the toll contract and tie the Governor’s hands to fix this mess by giving the General Assembly the ultimate say on whether to cancel or amend the contract.
+Even worse, in 2018, he voted to protect the toll contract and tie the Governor’s hands to fix this mess by giving the General Assembly the ultimate say on whether to cancel or amend the contract.